Chri-sly/Probabilistic-Actual-Causality-Checker/README.md

 # Actual Probabilistic Causality: Approaches and Implementation
-Bachelor thesis project by Christopher Schubert in computer science at Artificial Intelligence and Machine Learning Lab, Technische Universität Darmstadt.
+Bachelor thesis project by Christopher Schubert for a degree in computer science at the Artificial Intelligence and Machine Learning Lab at
+Technische Universität Darmstadt.

 ## Background